-Route 47 – Shoreditch to Downham Way (Bromley Road)
+Route 47 – Shoreditch to Downham (unofficial Routemaster route.)

 And now, its on to the 47!

 I used to live a few minutes walk from Calvert Avenue and Shoreditch had an amazing collection of Routemaster operated routes.
-Sadly the powers that be decided to kill half of these routes on the same miserable day, 24th October 1986.
+Sadly the powers that be decided to kill half of these routes (including the 35) on the same miserable day, 24th October 1986.

 Once again the pictures are scanned from the many photo books I collated on the final days of many of London’s Routemaster bus routes.

 RM474 on the 47, with one of the route’s Leyland Titans in front.
 Calvert Avenue, Shoreditch.
-Final day 24 October 1986.
 The Routemaster in fact broke down upon arrival at Shoreditch.
-It spent the entire morning languishing here until repairs could be effected or a tow back to Catford garage.
+It spent a good few hours languishing here waiting for assistance from Catford garage.

 If one looks at the picture above carefully, evidence of the area’s former specialty in selling/making footwear can be seen.
 I think the last footwear specialists closed about 2004 or 2005.
 The area’s other specialties included haberdashery, furniture/upholstery and ironmongery.
 All these have gone too.

 Since 1984 the 47 had been a Leyland Titan operated route with conductors (contrary to what some sites claim.)
 26 buses were allocated from Catford Garage (prior to 1985 it was Bromley garage.)
-The transfer to Catford in 1985 meant Routemasters were once again seen on the 47.
-It wasn’t a regular daily occurrence, and if it did happen it was mainly in the morning peaks when the usual Titan allocation was a bit tight!
+The full transfer to Catford in 1985 meant Routemasters were once again unofficially seen on the 47.
+It wasn’t a regular occurrence, and if it did happen that was mainly in the mornings when the usual Titan allocation was a bit tight.

 I got to know the driver and conductor of RM708, and whom worked the 47 on its final few days.
-They informed me which RM’s were out and where they would be going, and according to them, the duty rosters could permit a couple of RM’s to reach Downham, before being returned to Catford garage.
-That of course depended on whether those buses ran on time!
+They informed me which RM’s were out and where they would be going, and also inform me of any rosters that might possibly permit a Routemaster to undertake a full trip to Downham before being returned to Catford garage.
+That of course relied on those buses keeping time – and it too depended on whether the bus inspectors were in a good mood or not!
+Hence it was a rare sight seeing a Routemaster on the 47 at Downham!

 The 47’s took an unusual route to their Shoreditch terminus which is no longer used by any London bus routes.
 This was left into Great Eastern Street, right into Holywell Lane, straight across Shoreditch High Street and into Bethnal Green Road.
 Then left into Club Row, round the bottom of Arnold Circus and into Calvert Avenue.
 Part of the route was also used by the 8, 8a, as well as the 9 and 11 on extended journeys to Cambridge Heath (Ash Grove) except these continued along Bethnal Green Road.